Dor-J/Steam-games-dataset-exploration/README.md

 Project Overview
 This repository contains an in-depth analysis of the Steam games dataset, exploring various facets of the gaming industry.
 The project uncovers insights into game popularity, success factors, audience targeting, platform preferences, and pricing strategies.

-Steam Games Optional: Insert an image or visualization from your project here.

 Key Features
 1. Most Played Games
 Identifies the top 10 most played games based on different playtime metrics, revealing trends in popularity and engagement.